Mutaib Alsaqar

 Mutaib Al-Saqqar (22 January 1959 – 24 April 2021) was a Jordanian singer.
 He was famous for performing traditional and patriotic songs.

 Biography and career

-His launch was in the late 1990s, when he became famous after his song “Hala Ya Wasit Albait” written by the poet Habib Al-Zeyoudi at the beginning of His Majesty King Abdullah II receiving his constitutional powers.
+Alsaqar's career started in the late 1990s when he gained great acclaim after releasing the song “Hala Ya Wasit Albait”, written by poet Habib Al-Zeyoudi, at the beginning of His Majesty King Abdullah II's reign.

-He performed many national sports and heritage songs based on the well-known art of "Al-Joufiyah" in the region of Hauran.
-He also participated in many national operas and festivals such as the Jarash, Al Fuheis Festival, Amman and others.
-He also performed a number of concerts for Jordanian communities in the Arab countries in the Persian Gulf region and presented songs for the Jordanian national football team, he released many albums and presented a number of joint songs with Amal Shibli, Nahawand and Diana Karazon.
+Alsaqar released many songs about the Jordan national football team, as well as songs in the Jordanian musical tradition.
+He participated in many national operettas and festivals, including Jerash Festival, Fuheis Festival, and Amman Festival.
+Alsaqar performed a number of concerts for Jordanian communities in the Gulf Arab states.
+He collaborated with Jordanian artists Amal Shibli, Nahawand, and Diana Karazon.

-His most famous song was "Kindra of Millions," which he performed to celebrate the Iraqi journalist, Montazer Al-Zaidi, who threw shoes at former US President George W. Bush in 2008.
+His most famous song was "Qundarat al-Malayeen," a tribute to Muntadhar al-Zaidi, who threw his shoes at former US President George W. Bush in 2008.